quintel/documentation/docs/main/outdoor-temperature.md

  * Around 1.4 bcm is used for electricity generation in agricultural CHPs (temperature independent) ([source, p.18](https://refman.energytransitionmodel.com/publications/2115))
  * This leaves 12.3 bcm out of 25.2 bcm temperature dependent demand

- Given the estimated 7.4% increase of total L-gas demand per degree C below average, this means that the temperature dependent part of L-gas demand increases by 15.1% per degree C below average (`0.074 / 0.49 = 15.1%`).
+ Given the estimated 7.4% increase of _total_ L-gas demand per degree C below average, this means that the _temperature dependent_ part of L-gas demand increases by approximately two times that amount per degree C below average (unrounded: 15.07409694%).
+Since roughly half of gas demand does not vary with temperature, the other half is twice as sensitive to get an average of 7.4%.

 ## Impact on cooling demand